Flies & Dead Rats

 The Fascinating World of Blow Flies: A Comprehensive Guide To The Flies Found On and Around Dead Rats!

 The flies that interest us, are called the "true flies" from the order Diptera and are small insects that are responsible for removing and recycling huge quantities of waste both animal and plant in origin.
+These flies are able to very easily rid us of carrion, making them beneficial to the ecosystem, and in some ways humans too.

 Blow Flies: